 Part 3 - Line 4a

-THE AWARD-WINNING TECH LITERACY PROGRAM PROVIDES AN INTRODUCTION TO COMPUTER SOFTWARE SKILLS TO STUDENTS IN GRADES 3 THROUGH 8.
-THE SKILLS THEY LEARN ARE COMMONLY USED IN THE WORKFORCE AND HELP IMPROVE ACADEMICS AND REINFORCE ACADEMIC LEARNING.
-TECH LITERACY EQUIPS UNDERPRIVELEGED CHILDREN WITH SKILLS THAT WILL PREPARE THEM FOR SUMMER INTERNSHIPS OR JOBS, COLLEGE, AND/OR THE WORKFORCE.
-APPROXIMATELY 100 STUDENTS SERVED ANNUALLY.
+THE AWARD-WINNING TECH LITERACY PROGRAM PROVIDED AN INTRODUCTION TO COMPUTER SOFTWARE SKILLS TO 68 STUDENTS IN GRADES 5 THROUGH 8.
+THE SKILLS THEY LEARNED ARE COMMONLY USED IN THE WORKFORCE, HELP IMPROVE ACADEMIC ACHIEVEMENT, AND REINFORCE COMPUTER SCIENCE LEARNING.
+TECH LITERACY EQUIPS UNDERPRIVILEGED CHILDREN WITH SKILLS THAT WILL PREPARE THEM FOR SUMMER INTERNSHIPS OR JOBS, COLLEGE, AND THE WORKFORCE.
+WORKSHOPS INCLUDED AN INTRODUCTION TO WORD PROCESSORS, SPREADSHEETS, PRESENTATIONS, INTERNET SAFETY, EMAILING, AND COMPUTER HARDWARE.

 Name (title) | Role | Hours | Compensation |